justADeni/GetOuttaHere/README.md

 IgnoreFull: false

-if IgnoreFull is set to true, no players will get kicked when player joins the server, bypassing the server player limit (for example: there can be 11/10 players online)
+if IgnoreFull is set to true, no players will get kicked when player joins the server, bypassing the server player limit (for example: there can be 11/10 players online) Note: IgnoreFull feature doesn't work with ProtocolSupport plugin installed.

 # Commands